|Although I wrote this article for builders of the John Smith

 reservoir.
 This has to be provided by a complicated angled hinge block with

-internal wind channels and a small flap valve.
-Also, the top bellows
+internal wind channels and a very restricted flap valve.
+Also, the

-is sandwiched between the bottom bellows and the reservoir, and has no direct
+top bellows is sandwiched between the bottom bellows and the reservoir, and

-access to the atmosphere, except by further internal channels that come out
+has no direct access to the atmosphere, except by further internal channels

 I solved both of these problems by removing the reservoir from the top, and

 placing it in between the two bellows!
 Now, both bellows have direct

 access to the reservoir and also to the atmosphere.
 The internal wind